-All of the children of Prophet Muhammad (S) died during his life span except Fatimah, and his bloodline continued through this heavenly lady.
+All of the children of Prophet Muhammad (S) died while he still lived except Fatimah.
+His lineage continued through this heavenly lady.
 In this article, we will discuss the following topics:

 What Were the Names of Prophet Muhammad’s Daughters?

 Prophet Muhammad’s daughters were Ruqayyah, Zainab, Umm Kulthum, and Fatimah, born to Lady Khadijah.

 Some Muslim scholars such as Abul Qasim Kufi believe that Ruqayyah, Zainab, and Umm Kulthum were Muhammad and Khadijah’s adopted children.1 Others believe that they were all his daughters.